A twin error gauge for Kaczmarz's iterations: Numerical experiments

 \section{Numerical experiments}

 To conduct our numerical experiments, we use the \textsc{AIR Tools II} package for MATLAB which contains various codes for the creation and solution of tomographic problems \cite{Hansen2018}.
 The package also contains a function \code{phantomgallery} that creates various phantoms with different features.
-We use the parallel beam set-up with $128 \times 128$ phantoms, projection angles $0^\circ,1.5^\circ,3^\circ,\dots, 178.5^\circ$ and $\code{round}(\sqrt{2}\cdot 128) = 181$ rays per projection.
-Furthermore, as a tolerance for the \MSA\ we use $\code{tol} = 10^{-4}$.
-Finally, we will always use $\bx_0 = \mathbf{0}$ as an initial guess.
+We use the parallel beam set-up with $128 \times 128$ pixels per phantom, projection angles $0^\circ,1.5^\circ,3^\circ,\dots, 178.5^\circ$ and $\code{round}(\sqrt{2}\cdot 128) = 181$ rays per projection.
+Furthermore, as a tolerance for the \MSA\ we use $\code{tol1} = \code{tol2} = 10^{-4}$.

-\begin{keypoint} We will use $\bx_0 = \mathbf{0}$ throughout this work, unless mentioned otherwise.
+\begin{keypoint} We will use $\bx_0 = \zero$ throughout this work, unless mentioned otherwise.
 This choice simplifies the expressions somewhat, but more importantly it serves as a good initial guess for noisy inverse problems. \end{keypoint}

 To simulate noise, we add white Gau{\ss}ian noise $\delta \bb \sim \mathcal{N}(\boldsymbol{0}, \sigma^2 \boldsymbol{I}_m)$ scaled such that we can specify the expected relative noise level to be $\eta$, i.e.,